 Exit cap information for LGPS administering authorities

-The information below is for redundancy and business efficiency exits that occur from 4 November 2020 until revised LGPS regulations are in place.
+This guide provides information for redundancy and business efficiency exits that occur from 4 November 2020 until revised LGPS regulations are in place.
 It applies to exits of LGPS members who are aged 55 or over.
 Information about other circumstances where a pension strain cost is payable will follow.

+Contents